cqtan/swingly/README.md

 * View not only local social events in the SwingInBerlin Calendar but also from the https://www.swingplanit.com website for international swing festivals
 * Able to add course details for users wishing to create an event for a workshop or to simply add drop-in courses to a social event
 * Notification for events that the user has set as either "interested" or "going" and that are about to happen soon.
+* Add an emailing service to the pipeline.
 * Add more event data (e.g. events of other months) and to paginate through them